Spreadsheet Models for Managers

 Module options

 Module options are directives to the VBA compiler.
-They're somewhat technical, but fortunately we need only two.
-One tells the compiler to require variable declarations, and the other tells the compiler to number array indexes starting at 1 instead of 0.
+They’re somewhat technical, but fortunately we need only two.
+One tells the compiler to require variable declarations, and the other tells the compiler to number array indices starting at 1 instead of 0.
 Include these lines at the top of every module:

 Option Explicit Option Base 1